k7f/ascesis/README.md

 ces Main { Arrow() }
 ```

-If the addition operator is missing between rule expressions, then
+If the addition operator was missing between rule expressions, then
-their syntactic concatenation will be interpreted as _multiplication_
+their syntactic concatenation would be interpreted as _multiplication_
 of corresponding polynomials.
+However, when two thin arrow rules are

-In case of arrow definition, the result of multiplication of the two
+used for defining a single-arrow structure, the result of their
-thin arrow rules is the same as the result of their addition.
-For
+multiplication is the same as the result of addition.

-example, next is the same arrow as above (for brevity, defined
+For example, next fragment will be interpreted as the same arrow as
-directly in `Main`),
+above (for brevity, here defined directly in `Main`),

 ```rust
 ces Main { { a -> b } { b <- a } }